:fire: Seata is an easy-to-use, high-performance, open source distributed transaction solution.

 Global & Branch

-There are three roles in Seata Framework:
+There are three main roles in the Apache Seata Framework:

 • Transaction Coordinator(TC): Maintain status of global and branch transactions, drive the global commit or rollback.